Project Info

 User Testing

-I ran the A/B testing with 14 users across 4 lines of business and various user groups including 1 high-level stakeholder from the workshop.
-I included the product owner in all of the test sessions.
+I conducted testing with 14 users across four lines of business and a range of user groups, including a key stakeholder from the workshop.
+The product owner participated in all sessions and gained valuable insights into user challenges that had previously gone unnoticed.

 Average Ease of Use Score: 89.1%